The Samuel Beckett Bridge is the penultimate bridge when walking towards the mouth of the Liffey.

 This bridge is a road and pedestrian bridge.
 It is rather wide with 2 double lanes of traffic, while the pedestrians share a separate set of lanes with cyclists, on either side.

-it is nearly impossible to take a photo without a dozen cars or a throng of fast
+As things stand in Dublin, the traffic is horrendous and it is nearly impossible to take a photo without a dozen cars or a throng of fast moving people in it.

 But I tried.